Saipan, Northern Mariana Islands: Tourism

 Noted tourist destinations on Saipan include Managaha Island (100 acre tropical beach island visited by ferry), American Memorial Park and Micro Beach, a 1 km beach on the west side, making it possible to see the sun set., Latte Stones (old stones structures from the island's past), Mount Tapochau (highest point with views of Saipan), this site is known for its views and its possible to see other islands on clear day and is topped by a statue of Jesus Christ.
 Last Command Post (War history site of a Japanese command post in the WW2 Battle of Saipan), Bird Island Sanctuary beach (beach by Bird Island sanctuary), faces east.
 There is also a Bird Island observatory to the south for observing the birds), Forbidden Island, a small island that is connected to Saipan at low tide and can be hiked onto, but at high tide the water separates the two.
-The island also features a lookout., Japanese Lighthouse (a lighthouse built in 1934 when the Northern Marianas were in the Japanese Mandate, currently a cafe with island views), NMI Museum of History and Culture, and The Grotto, a large underwater limestone cavern.
+The island also features a lookout, Japanese Lighthouse (a lighthouse built in 1934 when the Northern Marianas were in the Japanese Mandate, currently a cafe with island views), NMI Museum of History and Culture, and The Grotto, a large underwater limestone cavern.

+In the 2010s, birth tourism became a concern, particularly by mothers from China seeking Birthright citizenship for their children.
+The Commonwealth Health Corporation hospital reported that 581 babies were born in 2018 due to birth tourism, 46% of all births.
+Chinese tourists had been allowed visits of up to 45 days without a visa, but in 2024 the visa limit was reduced to 14 days to reduce birth tourism.
+In 2025, nearly 50 tourists visited to give birth, causing 8% of all births.